datkt1998/Text-Classification-of-News-Articles/README.md

 # Text Classification of News Articles

-__Description:__ A program that can classify news articles (scrope: from https://vietnambiz.vn), receive a link to a news article and return which category it belongs to.
+__Description:__ A program that can classify news articles (scope: from https://vietnambiz.vn), receive a link to a news article and return which category it belongs to.

 ---
 ## 🚀 Installation